sap-tutorials/Tutorials/tutorials/cp-mobile-cards-handlebar/cp-mobile-cards-handlebar.md

 });
 ```

->This handlebar helper function will evaluate the  `grossAmount` which is the `grossAmount` json value.
-If the value is above 1000 it will color it green.
+>This handlebars helper function will evaluate the  `grossAmount` which is the `grossAmount` JSON value.
+If the value is above 1000 it will Color it green.

 ![SAP Cloud Platform Mobile Services - Opera](Markdown_files/img_027.png)